 Brock: Are you okay, doc?
 Dr. Venture: I...
 I don't know.
 He thinks I'm a...
 Brock, am I a... bad person?
 Brock: The hell just happened?
 Dr. Venture: Am I, Brock!?
 Brock: (pauses, then rocks his hand in a "kind of" gesture) Ehhhh.....

 In the final regular episode of Daria, Daria has a painful flashback memory about a loud argument her parents had over her.
-At this, Daria is wracked with guilt that she had been an unfair burden to her parent when she thought she was being herself.
+At this, Daria is wracked with guilt that she had been an unfair burden to her parents when she thought she was being herself.
 However, her parents make it clear that as much as they tried to encourage a more social attitude from her, they also accepted that her loner and iconoclastic ways were worth the price to have a daughter who is admirably intelligent, perceptive and principled.

 In Megas XLR, Coop tries to protect the Earth, though it's usually his fault, and he does far more damage than anyone else.
 The S-Force and their evil nemesis, Ender, spend an episode pointing this out to him (aptly titled The Bad Guy), and nearly everyone else does at some point.
 In the series finale, an AU version of him actually was the bad guy.
 It was intended to be revealed at some point that he created the Glorft on accident, too.